The Tragedy of Mathematics in Russia

 Lebesgue's letter of August 5, 1936 is in order now.
-I remind that Lebesgue was elected in 1929 to the Academy of Sciences of the USSR for his outstanding contribution to mathematics.
+I remind that H.~Lebesgue was elected in 1929 to the Academy of Sciences of the USSR for his outstanding contribution to mathematics.
 The great Lebesgue, the author of that very ``Lebesgue integral'' which is indispensable in modern mathematics, was in the state of utmost indignation and anger.
+He wrote (cp.~\cite[p.~127]{Dugac}):

-He wrote: ``You will see that it was not yesterday when the attacks on Luzin began with the aim of firing him and emptying place for Aleksandroff.
-You will see there that I was already mixed in this by contrasting `my' science, which is bourgeoise and useless, to {\it analysis situs} [topology], a proletarian and useful science.
+\begin{itemize} \item[]{ You will see that it was not yesterday when the attacks on Luzin began with the aim of firing him and emptying place for Aleksandroff.
+You will see there that I was already mixed in this by contrasting ``my'' science, which is bourgeoise and useless, to {\it analysis situs} [topology], a proletarian and useful science.
 Since the former was the science of Luzin; whereas the latter, the science of Aleksandroff.
 What is curious is that he begins as Urysohn whose papers he inherited at the same starting point that was mine.
-With the only difference that Urysohn cited me whereas Aleksandroff has never cited me anymore since he must now speak badly of me in his struggle against Luzin!'' \cite{Dugac}.
+With the only difference that Urysohn cited me whereas Aleksandroff has never cited me anymore since he must now speak badly of me in his struggle against Luzin!} \end{itemize}